simplefoc/Arduino-FOC/README.md

 </a>
 </p>

-This video demonstrates the *Simple**FOC**library* basic usage, electronic connections and shows its capabilities.
+This video is a bit outdated but it demonstrates the *Simple**FOC**library* basic usage, electronic connections and shows its capabilities.

 ### Features
 - **Easy install**: